Graham Phillips, “Vladivostok 2020” (2020)

 Without doubt the best parts of the film are those parts where the camera pans around the cityscape as Phillips walks around or drives across the two bridges.
 Special mention must be made of a lighthouse whose keeper Phillips visits for tea and sugar, and of a famous submarine whose crews participated in major feats of heroism against the Japanese navy during the Second World War.
 While Phillips strolls about, one can’t help but notice how clean and tidy the streets are, how wealthy it and its citizens look, and the confidence they have.
-City panoramas show a gleaming, prosperous urban landscape dominated by cars, cars and more cars, many of them actually being right-hand drive cars imported from Japan.
+City panoramas show a gleaming, prosperous urban landscape dominated by cars, cars and more cars, many of them still right-hand drive cars imported from Japan.
 Phillips’ film is sure to have many viewers putting Vladivostok on their bucket lists of cities to visit.